desty2k/Kalaha/README.md

 ```

 ## Using C++ extensions
-To speed up best move search you can use C++ version of algorithms.
+To speed up best move search CMiniMax algorithm has been written in C++.
 Build them by using following command.
 ```shell
 python setup.py build